 “I honestly felt more calm than I probably should have,” Wisler said.11 He added that he was nervous warming up, but once on the mound it felt like just another game, apparently more secure with his former roommate Peterson there, too.12 “We talked when I got here,” Wisler said.
 “He promised to get me a couple runs.”13

 Peterson did.
 Those runs, Gonzalez’s prescience in stretching Wisler’s debut to eight innings, and the rookie’s own solid performance gave him a spot in Atlanta Braves history.
 From the inception of the franchise in 1966, the only other pitcher to go at least eight innings allowing one or fewer runs in a debut had been John Smoltz.
 Smoltz, an Atlanta legend, was elected to the Hall of Fame on January 6, 2015.14

-The author watched the game events unfold in real time on the Braves’ television broadcast.
-In addition to that broadcast and the sources cited in the Notes, he also utilized the Baseball-Reference.com website for its excellently-detailed game box score, player, team, and season pages, pitching and batting logs, and other material pertinent to this article.
+I watched the game events unfold in real time on the Braves’ television broadcast.
+In addition to the broadcast and the sources cited in the Notes, I also utilized the Baseball-Reference.com website for its excellently-detailed game box score, player, team, and season pages, pitching and batting logs, and other material pertinent to this article.

 1 The Braves were 52-43 over the first half of the 2014 season and 27-40 in the second half, including 7-18 in September.